Emergency Support Services (ESS)

 - On-site personal disaster assistance for small-scale incidents affecting one to two residences.

 ESS is typically available for 72 hours immediately following the start of an emergency.
 Assistance may be extended, in exceptional circumstances, on a case-by-case basis.
-This interim relief allows people to immediately plan their next steps by contacting family and friends:
+This interim relief allows people to immediately plan their next steps by contacting:

 - Family and friends